jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chords-from-melodies.md

 a power chord played on a scale tone will be "in tune" (diatonic).

+For more flexibility adding chords to melodies, see {% include chapter-link.html slug="treble-triads" %}.

 Another way to fill out melodies is to add a bass note on the lowest-pitched (6th) string by playing the note at the same fret as the 1st string.